pachterlab/gget/README.md

 **Required arguments**
 `-seq` `--sequence`
-Nucleotise or amino acid sequence, or path to FASTA file.
+Nucleotise or amino acid sequence, or path to FASTA or .txt file.

 **Optional arguments**
 `-p` `--program`